weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 Moving the error handling to `main`, we have to change the signature of `simpleExample` to return the error code and add out parameters for both, the actual result and the potential error details.
 Variables for out parameters have to be created and initialized apriori, which adds unnecessary overhead (actually we never need both).

-Now we have the option to be smart: we define `errorFileName` as `unique_ptr` to `std::string` and pass this by reference.
-Thus, in success case, we pay only for the initialization of the pointer and not the string itself!
-Instead we trade it for a heap allocation in error case.
-It makes the interface slightly more complicated, but for C++ it's a manual optimization that's perfectly reasonable.
+Well at least we can be a little smart here: we define `errorFileName` as `std::unique_ptr` to `std::string` and pass this by reference.
+The interface gets slightly more complicated, but for C++ it's a manual optimization that's perfectly reasonable.
+In success case, we now pay only for the initialization of the pointer and not the string itself!
+It's a common pattern to optimize the hot path at an expense of the error path.
+In the error case performance is not our concern and we don't care about an extra heap allocation.
+Friendly reminder: never use error handling for regular control flow!

 All in all, shifting the error handling by one level in the call stack, is a significant change to our code and function signatures.
 Readability suffers, unit tests need to be changed and we need to look very precisely in order to keep the best possible performance and to avoid introducing new edge cases!
 It's a bunch of details to consider for a rather primitive change.